Deputy Secretary for Innovation and Accountability

 Mr. Rechs served as assistant secretary of innovation and accountability for GovOps since 2013.
 Previously, he served in the Governor’s Office to implement the 2012 Government Reorganization Plan.
 From 2011 to 2012, Mr. Rechs worked as a project manager to combine the State Personnel Board and the Department of Personnel Administration into the new Department of Human Resources.
 Mr. Rechs has worked for the state of California since 1993 in a number of supervisory and managerial positions at the Department of Personnel Administration and at the Department of Transportation.
 From 2007 to 2008, Mr. Rechs served as Statewide Workforce Planning Coordinator.
 He graduated from CSU, Sacramento with a Bachelor of Science degree in Social Science.

 Kathleen Webb is the first Director of Performance Improvement for the Eureka Institute, a part of the GovOps Innovation and Accountability portfolio.
 In this role, Ms. Webb is leading efforts to launch a data-driven performance improvement framework that integrates planning with process improvement and innovation to achieve better results for Californians.
 These efforts include the development of the California Lean Academy and California Leadership Academy.
-Prior to this appointment, Ms. Webb’s public service experience includes: Assistant Secretary for the GovOps Agency, Chief Risk and Compliance Officer for CalPERS from 2012 to 2014, Director of Policy and Risk Management for Correctional Health Care Services from 2010 to 2012, Deputy Director at the Department of General Services from 2008 to 2009 and Director for the Governor’s Office of the Insurance Advisor from 2006 to 2008.
+Prior to this appointment, Ms. Webb’s public service experience includes: Assistant Secretary for the GovOps Agency, Chief Risk and Compliance Officer for CalPERS, Director of Policy and Risk Management for CCHCS, Deputy Director for DGS and Director for the Governor’s Office of the Insurance Advisor.
 Ms. Webb also held multiple positions with State Farm Insurance from 1986 to 2006, including agency, claims management and legislative affairs.
 She earned her Bachelor of Arts degree in Political Science and Women’s Studies from UC Berkeley and a Charter Property & Casualty Underwriter (CPCU) professional designation.